okiyama/Animal-Crossing-Code-Optimizer/readme.txt

 I'll put those files in this repository for safe keeping as well.

 TODO:
+Get a list of all items that might need to be input into Nook Figure out how "generate multiple codes" works on the website and backport over here so I can get even more search space Parallelize with OpenMP (or maybe OpenMPI, I did like OpenMPI better) Profile to see if it's my code that's slow or the generator itself ColdEggMan said that he only listed 500 codes because there's lot of stuff you get during play, like t-shirts from nook and tools and such.
+Sounds like he goes piecemeal to just fill in gaps
+He also said that it should use universal codes because the player to player codes mostly don't work He said that the red items and yellow items are needed?
+Need to double check what he means Likely I'll want to just optimize for the 500 or so items in the route Cut down CSV to only player/townname combos.
+1GB is too big.

+DONE:
 A lot of these characters look like they can't be input ingame, need to check what can actually be used.
 Probably with a memory viewer.
 This would be much better if it just wrote out all the stats to a CSV, so I could analyze them post facto rather than assuming everything works perfectly
-Figure out how "generate multiple codes" works on the website and backport over here so I can get even more search space Parallelize with OpenMP (or maybe OpenMPI, I did like OpenMPI better)

 Original readme below: